moehriegitt/vastringify/README.md

   multi-arch development where with `printf` you need to be careful about length specifiers, and you might not get a warning on your machine, but the next person will and it will crash there.
-I usually need to compile for a few times on multiple architectures to get the integer length correct, e.g., `%u` vs `%lu` vs. `%llu` vs. `%zu`.
+I usually need to compile a few times on multiple architectures to get the integer length right, e.g., `%u` vs `%lu` vs. `%llu` vs. `%zu`.

-  This library's mechanism is also more convenient, because you do not need to think much about what you're printing to use the format specifier, and there are no `PRId16` etc. macros that obfuscate your portable code.
+  This library's mechanism is also more convenient, because you do not need to think much about what you're printing with what format specifier, and there are no `PRId16` macros that obfuscate your portable code.
 And you can use UTF-8, -16, -32 strings seamlessly and mix them freely.
-You can print into a malloced or stack allocated compound literal safely, with error checking.
+You can print into a malloced or stack allocated compound literal safely, with error checking (end of string, out of memory, etc.) and guaranteed NUL termination.

 - Q: Why do you use `~s` and not `%s`?

   A1: This did use `%s` at the beginning.
 But the format strings must not be be confused with the standard C `printf`.
-The formats and argument lists are is not compatible with a `printf` call, and this is not a drop-in replacement, so not getting confused is important.
-  E.g., in a larger code base, both styles might be used, maybe a transition period, or just because, so programmers may see both styles.
-With the different sigil, it is immediately clear which format is used when editing code, and confusion is hopefully avoided.
+The format is not compatible with a `printf` call, and this is not a drop-in replacement.
+E.g., in a larger code base, both this and old `printf` might be mixed, maybe during a transition period, or just because.
+So programmers may see both styles.
+With the different sigil, it is immediately clear which format is used in a print call when editing code, and confusion can hopefully be avoided.

 ## TODO